joedski/forum-skin-space/README.md

 References
 ----------

-- [Faviconit.com](http://faviconit.com/) generates a favicon from a large master.
-Not necessarily the most optimal solution, but a good way to start for sure.
+- [Faviconit.com](http://faviconit.com/) generates a favicon from a large master, along with all the HTML.
+Not necessarily the most optimal solution for the images, but a good way to start for sure.